eliotsykes/dan-todo/GUIDE.md

 TODO
 ```

+#### Install ember-cli-simple-auth

-There is an Ember addon that helps provide common functionality required for apps that have users who can login.
-The addon is [ember-simple-auth](https://github.com/simplabs/ember-simple-auth) and is provided by a thin wrapper addon named ember-cli-simple-auth.
+There is a library that helps provide common functionality required for Ember apps that have users who can login.
+The library is [Ember Simple Auth](https://github.com/simplabs/ember-simple-auth) and is provided by an addon named ember-cli-simple-auth.
 Lets use it.

 Install the `ember-cli-simple-auth` addon: